TheRoddyWMS/Roddy/docs/roddyDevelopment/developersGuide.rst

 The distribution zips are put in the "gradleBuild/distribution" directory.

-The "roddyEnvironmentDistZip" target will produce a zip with the top-level directory containing the roddy.sh and the essential dist/bin subdirectories.
+The "roddyEnvironmentDistZip" target will produce a zip with the top-level directory containing the roddy.sh and the essential "dist/bin" subdirectories.

-Will pack current to a directory called $major.$minor.$build.
+The content of the "roddyDistZip" produces a release zip that is supposed to be extracted into a directory called "dist/bin/$major.$minor.$build".

 Further important notes